federico-paganini/holbertonschool-low_level_programming/variables_if_else_while/README.md

 3-print_alphabets.c > Prints the alphabet in lowercase and then in uppercase.

 4-print_alphabt.c > Prints the alphabet in lowercase without q and w.

+5-print_numbers.c > Prints all single digit numbers of base 10 starting from 0.

+6-print_numberz.c > Prints all single digit numbers of base 10 starting from 0 using putchar function and int variable.